 Symptoms Of Rash On Your Baby’s Neck

 Home Remedies To Reduce Rashes On The Baby’s Neck

 As mentioned earlier, most cases of skin rash in babies tend to disappear on their own within a few days.
 They may not require any treatment or the use of rash remedies.
 But they can make the baby highly uncomfortable during this period, due to continuous burning and itching sensations.
 Here are a few things you can do to alleviate the discomfort of the baby.

 - Use light and breathable fabrics: Never use stiff, uncomfortable, and heavy dress material for your baby.
 Always look for lightweight and breathable fabric like cotton.
 On a hot summer day, you can dress up your baby in a diaper and cotton top.
 Never wash your baby’s clothes using strong bleach and detergent.
 These harsh chemicals may cause skin irritation and lead to rashes.

-- Cornstarch: A study published in The Journal of Pediatric Dermatology suggests that cornstarch does not enhance the growth of yeasts on human skin and provides protection against frictional injury (6).
+- Sprinkle cornstarch: A study published in The Journal of Pediatric Dermatology suggests that cornstarch does not enhance the growth of yeasts on human skin and protects against frictional injury (6).
 So, you can try sprinkling cornstarch on your baby’s neck before taking them outdoors or after a bath.
 It may keep the neck region dry and moist-free and reduce the risk of fungal infection-induced rash.
 But do consult the doctor about it first.

 - Maintain skin hygiene: If you follow regular bathing and good hygiene practice for your baby, you may be able to prevent these skin rashes.

 - Use boiled or distilled water: Remember to use boiled or distilled water to bathe your baby.
 This will ensure that the bathing water doesn’t contain any harmful microbes that may otherwise harm.

 - Massage with coconut oil: You can also try massaging your baby with coconut oil twice a day for relief from symptoms.
-Due to its emollient and anti-microbial properties, coconut oil may work as a preventive skincare product for your baby (8).
+Due to its emollient and anti-microbial properties, coconut oil may work as a preventive baby skincare product (8).